Dua Lipa Poses In White Crop Top & Tiny Shorts For Latest Instagram Upload

 Dua Lipa took to Instagram to update fans with a new photo of herself.
 The British singer uses the social media platform regularly and didn’t disappoint with her most recent upload.

-The “Don’t Start Now” chart-topper stunned in a short-sleeved loose-fitted white crop top that featured black text written across it.
-The item of clothing displayed her toned midriff and the tattoo inked on her arm.
-Lipa paired the ensemble with tiny white shorts with frayed hems and sheer black tights.
-She accessorized herself with a gold ring and earrings.
-Lipa recently dyed her hair a cherry red on top but left it dark underneath.
+The “Don’t Start Now” chart-topper stunned in a short-sleeved, loose-fitted white crop top that featured black text written across the chest.
+The shirt displayed her toned midriff and the tattoo inked on her arm.
+Lipa paired the top with tiny white shorts that had frayed hems and sheer black tights.
+She accessorized with a gold ring and earrings.
+She recently dyed her hair a cherry red on top but left it dark underneath.
 She styled her wavy shoulder-length locks down with a middle part and kept her nails short with no polish.
-For her makeup application, Lipa appeared to have applied a coat of lipstick, mascara, and eyeliner.
+For her makeup application, the singer appeared to have applied a coat of lipstick, mascara, and eyeliner.

-In the photo, the entertainer was captured inside a kitchen.
-She was snapped leaning forward with one hand placed on a granite worktop.
+In the photo, she was captured inside a kitchen.
+The entertainer was snapped leaning forward with one hand placed on a granite countertop.
 Lipa raised her other arm and looked up at the ceiling.
-She was photographed fairly side on which helped showcase her profile.
-Lipa parted her lips and pushed one leg forward.
+She was photographed from the mid-profile, which helped showcase her figure.
+She parted her lips and pushed one leg forward as she posed.

-For her caption, the 24-year-old insisted that the brighter the hair, the closer she is to God.
+For her caption, the 24-year-old insisted that the brighter her hair, the closer she is to God.

-She geotagged her upload with London, United Kingdom, letting fans know where this photo took place.
-In a separate Instagram upload, Lipa revealed that she was spending her quarantine with her model boyfriend, Anwar Hadid.
+She geotagged her upload with London, letting fans know where the photo took place.
+In a separate Instagram upload, Lipa revealed she was spending her quarantine with her model boyfriend, Anwar Hadid.

 In the span of four hours, her post racked up more than 2 million likes and over 9,300 comments, proving to be very popular with her 46.8 million followers.